bitifet/pasar/README.md

     var Pasar = require("pasar");

     var Options = { // Comment-out / modify as you need...
+        // logErrors: false,                            // ...to disable rejection logging.
         // noLib: true,                                 // ...to disable .fn and .syncFn facilites.
         // noHelp: true,                                // ...to disable /help facilities.
         // noForm: true,                                // ...to disable /form facilities.
         // noFilters: true,                             // ...to disable optional formatting filters.
         // "defaults.help.examples.get": [{}],          // ...to automatically provide all your functions help with simple example.
         // "defaults.authHanlder": myAuthHandler,       // ...to sepcify your own authentication handler.
         // "defaults.requestMapper": myRequestMapper,   // ...to sepcify your own request mapper.
         // "defaults.responseMapper": myResponseMapper, // ...to sepcify your own response mapper.
         // promiseEngine: myPromiseEngine,              // ...to provide your own promise engine.
         // "client.jQuery": "url_to_jQuery"             // ...to override jQuery path in facility views.
         // ...
 (See documentation for more details on available options).
     };